ernst-schwaiger/MES/BuildSystem/README.md

 export PKG_CONFIG_PATH="$HOME/openssl-local/lib64/pkgconfig:$PKG_CONFIG_PATH"
 ```

-Open a new terminal so that the settings are taken over, test with `openssl version`.
-It must produce the checked out version, e.g. 3.0.14.
+Open a new terminal so that the settings are taken over, test with `which openssl`.
+It should display the local path openssl was installed into.

 ## Build PKCS provider for openssl